Deyvessh/Resume/readme.md

-"This is the first commit resume.html"
+"This is the first commit resume.html at branch noobie"